fortran-lang/stdlib/doc/specs/stdlib_strings.md

 Returns the starting index of the `occurrence`th occurrence of the substring `pattern` in the input string `string`.
 Default value of `occurrence` is set to `1`.
-If `consider_overlapping` is not provided or is set to `.true.` the function counts two overlapping occurences of substring as two different occurrences.
+If `consider_overlapping` is not provided or is set to `.true.` the function counts two overlapping occurrences of substring as two different occurrences.
 If `occurrence`th occurrence is not found, function returns `0`.